 Wind and tides influence travel on the lake, esturary and coastal parts of the route, so its worth doing your home work on these before you go.
 The closest tide table location is Jackson’s Bay (north east of here) which is well worth printing out and bringing on your trip.

 Since you are floating for the first part of the trip, its well worth bringing gourmet food and drink.
-Seems to make all the hut occupants want to take up packrafting….
+This has the effect of making friends at huts, who then seem to want to take up packrafting….

 A GPS is probably a good thing to have for the section between Big bay Hut and the Pyke River.
 Here, the track meanders a lot, and is poorly formed and sparsely marked.
 You’re in the forest the whole time, so its tricky to orientate yourself.
 Loosing the track wouldn’t be the end of the world, but it would be very time consuming trying to bash through to the east.
 Better would be re-tracing your steps via GPS then re-intercepting the track.

-If you like fishing, get yourself a licence and take a collapseable spin fishing set up.
+If you like fishing, get yourself a freshwater fishing licence and take a collapsible spin fishing set-up.
 The rivers are quite big, deep and somewhat featureless from a fishing point of view, so spin gear covers lots of water when blind fishing.
-You can also troll from your packraft as you paddle the lakes, contouring the drop off might take you a little longer, but also might help shelter you from the wind if its there..
+You can also troll from your packraft as you paddle the lakes.
+Contouring the drop off might take you a little longer, but also might help shelter you from the wind if its there..

 Martins Bay Hut and Big Bay might offer some sea fishing opportunities, but probably not ones that you can effectively do with anything less than a decent surfcasting rod.
 The ocean is generally very rough and the shore quite rocky (not in a good way for fishing).
 We did find it easy to get a feed of muscles at dead low tide from the rocks around Big Bay.

-Don’t forget your insect head net and some bug reppellant.
+Don’t forget your insect head net and some bug repellant.
 Sitting outside without these is an exercise in tolerance that won’t last long without those bits of kit.

-There was usually plenty of side streams along the way, so a small Nalgene as a mug and waterbottle works well.
+There was usually plenty of side streams along the way, so a small Nalgene as a mug and waterbottle works well and saves carrying unnessecary water weight in your pack.

-Day 1: Hollyford road end to McKerrow Island Hut
+Day 1: Hollyford Road to McKerrow Island Hut

 The Hollyford Rd end is about 2hrs from Te Anau, which is the best place to stock up on fuel/food.
 Gunn’s Camp (about 8km before the road end) provides a place to stay before/after your trip as well as last minute food or fuel.